EllieChen-Git/Angular-Course-Getting-Started/README.md

 **ngModel**

-- [ngModel] - square brackets: property-binding from class to imput in template
+- [ngModel] - square brackets: property-binding from class to input in the template
-- (ngModel) - parentheses: event-binding sent user data from template to class proerty
+- (ngModel) - parentheses: event-binding sent user data from template to class property

-1. In order to use ngModel, need to import FormsModule in its parent module.
+1. To use ngModel, need to import FormsModule in its parent module.

 src\app\app.module.ts